matrix-org/synapse/docs/workers.md

 ##### The `events` stream

-The `events` stream experimentally supports having multiple writers, where work is sharded between them by room ID.
-Note that you *must* restart all worker instances when adding or removing event persisters.
+The `events` stream experimentally supports having multiple writer workers, where load is sharded between them by room ID.
+Each writer is called an _event persister_.
+They are responsible for
+- receiving new events,

-An `event_persister` is passed these events and is tasked with persisting them to the database, as well as updating the events stream.
-This requires linking the events to those already in the room DAG.
+- linking them to those already in the room DAG,
+- persisting them to the DB, and finally
+- updating the events stream.

+Because load is sharded in this way, you *must* restart all worker instances when adding or removing event persisters.

 An `event_persister` should not be mistaken for an `event_creator`.
 An `event_creator` listens for requests from clients to create new events and does